 Place diced tomatoes on paper towels to absorb extra juice, then place tomatoes in a large bowl, set aside.

 Combine olive oil, minced garlic, lemon zest and lemon juice, capers and a pinch of sea salt in a small dish, whisk.

 After all ingredients are prepared, add pasta to boiling water.

-When pasta is al dente, strain and pour over tomatoes and basil.
+When pasta is al dente, strain and pour over tomatoes.
 Drizzle with olive oil mixture and toss till thoroughly combined.
 Sprinkle with Parmesan (optional), sea salt and red pepper flakes if desired.
 If you need a little more olive oil, add it!
 Serve:)

 MAY I PLEASE ASK A LITTLE FAVOR?

 We small bloggers need all the help we can get.
 Subscribing and sharing on social media is very appreciated!

 All photos and recipes are copyrighted by Linda Spiker.

 I love beautiful, simple recipes that taste amazing.
 I love how you’ve combined these ingredients.
 It looks divine!

 Thnbak you Kelly!
 It’s a favorite combination of mine as well!